Menu

 ‘This problem occurs intermittently throughout the network and although it is recognised as a problem there appears to be no one person or group involved in resolving it.’

-‘I believe this may be tied up with the axe network problem which gives only one burst of ring and the calling party gets busy tone.
+‘I believe this may be tied up with the axe network problem which gives only one burst of ring and the calling party gets busy tone.’

-A new fault
+A new fault line

 Even as I began to assemble my claims, there was a new fault to include.
 This was the ‘hang-up’ fault.
 While Telstra was refusing to send me documentary evidence for my claim, I was ringing their engineers about testing this hang-up fault, creating no doubt more evidentiary material that would be denied to me.

-Since August 1993, I had complained to Telstra that customers and friends alike were commenting on the peculiar behaviour of my direct line, which was also a fax line.
-After I had hung up from calls I had initiated, they could (if they were slower to hang up) still hear me moving around the office.
+Since August 1993 I had complained to Telstra that customers and friends alike were commenting on the peculiar behaviour of my direct line, which was also a fax line.
+After I had hung up from calls I had initiated they could (if they were slower to hang up) still hear me moving around the office.
 Because of all the other problems I was dealing with, I hadn’t paid much attention to this, but I needed now to come to grips with it.

 On 26 April 1994, I phoned Cliff Matherson, a senior engineer at Austel, who suggested we carry out a series of tests.
 First, I was to hang up and count out loud, from one to ten, while he listened at his end.
-I did this; he heard me right through to the number ten and suggested we try it again but count even further this time.
+I did this; he heard me right through to the number ten and suggested we try it again, but count even further this time.
 Again, he could hear me right through the range I counted.
 Next, he suggested I remove the phone from that line and replace it with the phone connected to my other line (they were both the same Telstra phones, Exicom model T200).
 We repeated the test, with the same results.
 According to Mr Matherson (and it was also apparent to me) this proved that the fault was not in the phone itself, but somewhere in the Telstra network.
 His next suggestion was that I ring Telstra, which I duly did.

-I explained to the Telstra engineer that I could count to 15 or more after hanging up, and that the person at the other end could hear me.
+I explained to the Telstra engineer that I could count up to 15 or more after hanging up, and that the person at the other end could hear me.
 I didn’t mention that I had tested two different phones because I was well aware that Telstra had a strong inclination to blame the customer’s equipment first.
 I was interested to see what he would come up with first.

 I performed the same tests with the Telstra engineer, with the same results, and he promised to send a technician to collect the phone the next day.
 An internal email in March 1994 shows that Telstra’s engineer was aware, before the phone was even tested, that heat in the Cape Bridgewater exchange was causing the fault; the email also adds to the evidence that Telstra was aware of phone faults in the exchange, even while I was preparing my claim for arbitration.